dell/csm-docs/content/docs/csidriver/features/powerflex.md

 ## Consuming Existing Volumes with Static Provisioning

-To use existing volumes from PowerFlex array as Peristent volumes in your Kubernetes environment, perform these steps:
+To use existing volumes from PowerFlex array as Persistent volumes in your Kubernetes environment, perform these steps:
 1. Log into one of the MDMs of the PowerFlex cluster.
 2. Execute these commands to retrieve the `systemID` and `volumeID`.
     1. ```bash